Data-Driven Continuous-Time Framework for Frequency-Constrained Unit Commitment: Methodology

 \subsubsection{SU and SD trajectories}

 As mentioned before, the thermal generation also includes the \gls{SU} and \gls{SD} trajectories.
 Considering \gls{SU} and \gls{SD} trajectories allows having a fully continuous representation of power generation throughout the time horizon.
-A sample sequence is illustrated in \cref{fig:example} to show the \gls{SU} and \gls{SD} trajectories for a unit with $SU^T_i=SD^T_i=1$h, the binary variable, and the Bernstein coefficients.
+A sample sequence is illustrated in \cref{fig:example} to show the \gls{SU} and \gls{SD} trajectories for a unit with $\text{SU}^T_i=\text{SD}^T_i=1$h, the binary variable, and the corresponding Bernstein coefficients.
+In \cref{fig:example}, for instance $C_{0,7}$ is the first Bernstein coefficient when $t=7$.
+For the sake of brevity, the superscript of coefficient $C$ describing power outputs is not shown.